marcossilvestrini/learning-lpic-2-202-450/Vagrant/DHCP_LDAP/README.md

 ## About Project

-This project up a stack of File share servers with Samba and NFS for labs.
+This project up and configuration a stack of:

+* DHCP Server
+* OpenLDAP Server

 ## Whats is?

-In this project, I up a stack of File share servers with Samba and NFS.
+In this project, I up a stack of DHCP Server, OpenLDAP.

 ### Vagrant

- I use vagrant for provision all http server in this project.
+ I use vagrant for provision all servers in this project.

 ### Shell provisioner